sciZer0/7/v/README.md

 Precisely the great unfairness might most prevent each of the existing blockchains from getting mass adoption in the long term.

-Ideally, a blockchain must have executed very wide initial token distribution, and also have the ideal Gini coefficient of 0 from day one.
+Ideally, a blockchain must have executed very wide initial token distribution, and also have the ideal Gini coefficient of 0 at day one, and the best Gini coefficient in the industry further.

 The Vote blockchain ideally solves this problem from day one.